department-of-veterans-affairs/va.gov-team/products/education-careers/stem/research/wizard-update/prototype-phase/stem-wizard-update-prototype-research-discussion-guide.md

 Starting from this page, how would you let the VA know that you will be transferring to a different university?

 **Questions**
-1. What are your thoughts on the overall process of completing the form?
+1. What are your thoughts on the overall process of letting the VA know that you are changing schools?
 2. What questions do you have about the process?

-Let's go back to the first web page that we looked at and do another scenario
+Let's go back to the beginning and start the 2nd scenario

 &nbsp;
 &nbsp;